Carlo Bisiach: Florence

-Carlo Bisiach had met his love Daria Guidi (a concert pianist) while in Siena, married her in 1922 (he was 30 years old) and decided to make Tuscany his new home and moved to Firenze.
+Carlo Bisiach had met his love Daria Guidi (a concert pianist) while in Siena, married her in 1922 (he was 30 years old) and decided to make Tuscany his new home and moved to Florence.

-Once in Firenze (Florence), Carlo first settled in via della Spada at the corner of via Tornabuoni.
+Once in Florence, Carlo first settled in via della Spada at the corner of via Tornabuoni.
 In 1923, his son Guido was born in November 1923.
 Two years later they had moved to via San Zanobi 49.
-By 1929, they moved to via Puccinotti 72 and subsequently to via Puccinotti 94 (where Carlo lived for the rest of his life).
+By 1929, they moved to via Puccinotti 72 and subsequently to via Puccinotti 94, where Carlo lived for the rest of his life.

 In Florence he took on the position of a "conservationist/curator of Museum of the R. Conservatorio di Musica di Firenze (later Luigi Cherubini Conservatory of Music in Florence) which included the Medici Quartet made by Antonio Stradivari."

-His instruments, though few in number, are constructed of top quality material and have perfect sound.
-After completing the construction of the instrument, he would leave it for up to two years before going on to the varnishing.
-This precision made him famous worldwide.
-He is particularly well known for the quality of his varnish and the technique used to apply it onto the instruments.
+His instruments, though few in number, are constructed of high-quality materials and are said to produce excellent sound.
+After completing construction of an instrument, he would leave it for up to two years before varnishing it.
+He is known for the quality of his varnish and the technique used to apply it to his instruments.